-The Court also reasons that Eisentrager must be read as a "functional" opinion because of our prior decisions in the Insular Cases.
-See ante, at 2253-2255.
-It cites our statement in Balzac v.
-Porto Rico, 258 U.S. 298, 312, 42 S.Ct.
-343, 66 L.Ed.
-627 (1922), that "'the real issue in the Insular Cases was not whether the Constitution extended to the Philippines or Porto Rico when we went there, but which of its provisions were applicable by way of limitation upon the exercise of executive and legislative power in dealing with new conditions and requirements."
-Ante, at 2254-2255.
+applicable by way of limitation upon the exercise of executive and legislative power in dealing with new conditions and requirements."
+Ante, at 28.
 But the Court conveniently omits Balzac's predicate to that statement: "The Constitution of the United States is in force in Porto Rico as it is wherever and whenever the sovereign power of that government is exerted."
-258 U.S., at 312, 42 S.Ct.
-343 (emphasis added).
-The Insular Cases all concerned Territories acquired by Congress under its Article IV authority and indisputably part of the sovereign territory of the United States.
+258 U.S., at 312 (emphasis added).
+The Insular Cases all concerned territories acquired by Congress under its Article IV authority and indisputably part of the sovereign territory of the United States.
 See United States v.
-Verdugo-Urquidez, 494 U.S. 259, 268, 110 S.Ct.
-1056, 108 L.Ed.2d 222 (1990); Reid v.
-Covert, 2301 354 U.S. 1, 13, 77 S.Ct.
-1222, 1 L.Ed.2d 1148 (1957) (plurality opinion of Black, J.).
+Verdugo-Urquidez, 494 U.S. 259, 268 (1990); Reid v.
+Covert, 354 U.S. 1, 13 (1957) (plurality opinion of Black, J.).
 None of the Insular Cases stands for the proposition that aliens located outside U.S. sovereign territory have constitutional rights, and Eisentrager held just the opposite with respect to habeas corpus.
-As I have said, Eisentrager distinguished Yamashita on the ground of "our sovereignty [over the Philippines]," 339 U.S., at 780, 70 S.Ct.
-936.
+As I have said, Eisentrager distinguished Yamashita on the ground of "our sovereignty [over the Philippines]," 339 U. S., at 780.

 The Court also relies on the "[p]ractical considerations" that influenced our decision in Reid v.
 Covert, supra.
-See ante, at 2255-2257.
+See ante, at 29-32.
 But all the Justices in the majority except Justice Frankfurter limited their analysis to the rights of citizens abroad.
-See Reid, 354 U.S., at 5-6, 77 S.Ct.
-1222 (plurality opinion of Black, J.); id., at 74-75, 77 S.Ct.
-1222 (Harlan, J., concurring in result).
-(Frankfurter limited his analysis to the even narrower class of civilian dependents of American military personnel abroad, see id., at 45, 77 S.Ct.
-1222 (opinion concurring in result).)
+See Reid, supra, at 5-6 (plurality opinion of Black, J.); id., at 74-75 (Harlan, J., concurring in result).
+(Frankfurter limited his analysis to the even narrower class of civilian dependents of American military personnel abroad, see id., at 45 (opinion concurring in result).)
 In trying to wring some kind of support out of Reid for today's novel holding, the Court resorts to a chain of logic that does not hold.
-The members of the Reid majority, the Court says, were divided over whether In re Ross, 140 U.S. 453, 11 S.Ct.
-897, 35 L.Ed.
-581 (1891), which had (according to the Court) held that under certain circumstances American citizens abroad do not have indictment and jury-trial rights, should be overruled.
+The members of the Reid majority, the Court says, were divided over whether In re Ross, 140 U.S. 453 (1891), which had (according to the Court) held that under certain circumstances American citizens abroad do not have indictment and jury-trial rights, should be overruled.
 In the Court's view, the Reid plurality would have overruled Ross, but Justices Frankfurter and Harlan preferred to distinguish it.
 The upshot: "If citizenship had been the only relevant factor in the case, it would have been necessary for the Court to overturn Ross, something Justices Harlan and Frankfurter were unwilling to do."
-Ante, at 2257.
+Ante, at 32.
 What, exactly, is this point supposed to prove?
-To say that "practical considerations" determine the precise content of the constitutional protections American citizens enjoy when they are abroad is guite different from saying that "practical considerations" determine whether aliens abroad enjoy any constitutional protections whatever, including habeas.
+To say that "practical considerations" determine the precise content of the constitutional protections American citizens enjoy when they are abroad is quite different from saying that "practical considerations" determine whether aliens abroad enjoy any constitutional protections whatever, including habeas.
 In other words, merely because citizenship is not a sufficient factor to extend constitutional rights abroad does not mean that it is not a necessary one.